 Mission and Vision Statement:

-Mission: Endeavor Communications is a progressive member-owned communications company committed to connecting members to the world through state-of-the-art communications and entertainment services delivered with exceptional service.
+Mission: Endeavor Communications is a progressive member-owned organization committed to developing and delivering innovative products, services, and solutions that connect communities to the world through state-of-the-art technologies with exceptional service.

-Vision: Endeavor Communications will proactively pursue opportunities that will position Endeavor to be the elite provider of communications and entertainment services and will exceed industry benchmarks in customer service, sales and technology, while aggressively leading by example.
+Vision: Endeavor Communications will proactively pursue opportunities that position us to be the elite provider of technology and entertainment products, services, and solutions in the communities we serve.